Pocong: Popular culture

 Pocong are a stock of movies or TV serials (sinetron), especially those of the horror genre.
 In the early 2000s (decade), TV stations in Indonesia purported to capture ghost appearances with their cameras and put the recordings on a specific show of their own.
 In these shows, Pocong feature prominently, along with the kuntilanak.

 There was also a movie Pocong (2006) directed by Rudy Soedjarwo, which was banned and censored in its French and German DVD versions due to the disturbing, scary, and terrifying scenes.
 Not long after it was banned, the director created a sequel, less horrible but about the same story, Pocong 2 (2006).
 Other titles such as Pocong 3 (2007), 40 Hari Bangkitnya Pocong (2008), Pocong vs Kuntilanak and The Real Pocong (2009) were aired.

 The movie Pocong Jumat Kliwon, directed by successful director Nayato Fio Nuala, began a trend of horror comedy Pocong movies.
 In 2011 Pocong is also Pocong, a new horror-comedy featuring Pocong, was made by female director Chiska Doppert, Nayato's former partner.

 Other recent movies featuring Pocong are Sumpah, (Ini) Pocong!
-(2009), Pocong Setan Jompo (2009) and Kepergok Pocong (2011).
+(2009), Pocong Setan Jompo (2009), Kepergok Pocong (2011) and Pocong the Origin (2019).
 These films generally share the quality of the pocong playing a role similar to that of the Grim Reaper, in both comedic and dramatic situations.

+In the small area of Kepuh Village in 2020, locals dressed up in Pocong costumes as patrols to promote more people into social distancing during the peak of the COVID-19 pandemic in Indonesia.